HamdanSU/COE444-Summary/index.md

 - area [OSPF area ID] range [summarized network IP] [summarized network subnet mask]

 ## EIGRP Protocol
-**Enhanced Interior Gateway Routing Protocol (EIGRP)** is a dynamic routing Protocol which is used to find the best path between any two layer 3 device to deliver the packet.
+**Enhanced Interior Gateway Routing Protocol (EIGRP)** is a dynamic routing Protocol(*link-state*) which is used to find the best path between any two layer 3 device to deliver the packet.

 ### Feasible and reported distance
 -   **Feasible distance (FD)**  – the metric of the best route to reach a network.
 That route will be listed in the routing table.